 Learning a new hobby or skill can be intimidating at first.
-I get it; sometimes we don’t even know where to start because there’s so much information out there and it’s just overwhelming.
+Sometimes, we don’t even know where to start because there’s so much information, and it’s overwhelming.

-You see, when you have a clear concept of what every icon and panel is for, then you can truly dig in and start exploring further and further.
+When you have a clear concept of what every icon and panel is for, you can truly dig in and start exploring further and further.

-Sometimes we are quick to jump from project to project – Hey That’s ok too!
-BTDT – But I think that knowing your work area will help you to take your creativity to a whole new level.
+Sometimes we are quick to jump from project to project – Hey, That’s ok too!
+BTDT – Knowing your work area will help you take your creativity to a new level.

-The purpose of this article is to teach you and show you an overview of every Icon, and Panel of the Cricut Design Space Canvas Area.
+This article aims to teach you an overview of every icon and panel of the Cricut Design Space canvas area.

-Before we dig in, let’s learn what the Cricut Design Space Canvas Area is.
+Before we dig in, let’s learn what the Cricut Design Space canvas area is all about.

-The Cricut Design Space Canvas Area is where all of the magic happens before you cut your projects.
+The Cricut Design Space canvas area is where all the magic happens before you cut your projects.

 Design Space is where you touch up and organize your creations.
-In this space, not only you can use and upload your fonts and images, but you can also use Cricut’s premium images and fonts via individual purchases, Cricut Access, and Cartridges.
+In this space, you can use and upload your fonts and images, but you can also use Cricut’s premium images and fonts via individual purchases, Cricut Access, and cartridges.

 Now, That we got that definition out of the way, let’s get started!

-Note: If you are still learning what a Cricut is and which one you should get; I highly recommend you to read this post where I walk you through 50+ questions before and after I got the Cricut.
-FYI I spent multiple hours of research and a whole week to put together this ultimate guide, and I update it as Cricut releases new cool stuff.
+Note: If you are still learning what a Cricut is and which one you should get, I highly recommend reading this post, where I walk you through 50+ questions before and after I got the Cricut.
+I spent multiple hours of research and a whole week putting together this ultimate guide, and I update it as Cricut releases new cool stuff.

 Cricut Design Space Canvas Tutorial For Beginners – What’s everything for?

-Investing in a Cricut is futile if you don’t learn how to master Design Space because you will always need this software to cut any project.
+Investing in a Cricut is futile if you don’t master Design Space because you will always need this software to cut any project.

-In my opinion, Cricut Design Space is an excellent tool for beginners, and if you have no experience with any other Design programs like Photoshop or Illustrator, you will find that although it looks overwhelming, it’s quite easy.
+Design Space is an excellent tool for beginners.
+If you have no experience with any other Design programs like Photoshop or Illustrator, you will find that although it looks overwhelming, it’s pretty easy.

 You guys, if I can do it, you can too!

 Design Space mainly touches your projects and creates minimal designs with shapes and fonts.
-On the other hand, if you have preview experience with any of the Adobe Creative Cloud apps or Inkscape.
+On the other hand, if you have preview experience with any Adobe Creative Cloud apps or Inkscape.
 You will see that this program is just a breeze.

-If you want something more sophisticated, you are going to need your own designs or Cricut Access.
+If you want something more sophisticated, you will need your own designs or Cricut Access.
 That’s a membership where you get access to their supergiant library.
-Learn more about it in this article and guide I put together.
+Learn more about it in this guide I put together.

-On this Post, you are about to learn what EVERY SINGLE ICON on the Canvas area is for.
-To keep everything in order and easy to understand, we are going to divide the canvas into four areas and four colors:
+In this tutorial, you are about to learn what EVERY SINGLE ICON and to keep everything in order and easy to understand, we are going to divide the canvas into four areas and four colors:

 - Top Panel Yellow – Editing Area